Article 98(1) of the Asylum Act prescribes the grounds for cessation of refugee status as cases where the beneficiary:

 In addition, the same article sets out the rights and obligations of the person subject to cessation or withdrawal procedure.
 During the cessation or withdrawal of the international protection granted by the Romanian state, the beneficiary has the right to:

-• receive, upon request, legal and procedural information, including information on the procedure in the administrative phase, under the legislation on legal aid in civil matters, taking into account his or her personal situation;
+- receive, upon request, legal and procedural information, including information on the procedure in the administrative phase, under the legislation on legal aid in civil matters, taking into account their personal situation;

-• provide the competent authorities with full and complete information about their personal situation; submit all the documents at his or her disposal and relevant to his or her personal situation;
+- provide the competent authorities with full and complete information about their personal situation; submit all the documents at their disposal and relevant to their personal situation;

 The re-evaluation of the case may be carried out in the Regular Procedure or Accelerated Procedure.
 The case officer decides on the re-examination of the case in the accelerated procedure, pursuant to the conditions set out in Article 75 for applying it.[5]